Opera VPN Review 2020

 “Once you login to Facebook, Google+, or Twitter, we may collect your name and email address from these social networks.”

-Certainly, if they can collect names and email address of social networking websites then why not your whole social profile?
+Certainly, if they can collect names and email addresses of social networking websites then why not your whole social profile?

 They even run targeted ads for mobile users based on their original location.
 It means, they know your real location and IP address.
 These ads are run by monetization partners that are third-parties.